gSchool/ada-developer-skills/00-welcome-to-ada/06-wk01-one-on-ones-hidden.md

 ### Other things to consider

-- If they have personal issues, see what can apply to classroom environment, and/or recommend them to talk with Sarah (more)
+- If they have personal issues, see if there are changes that the student or instructor can apply to classroom environment, and/or recommend them to talk with Sarah (more)
 - If they need an accommodation (medical), ask them to talk with Sarah
 - If they are on the path to a Learning Plan, is this the time to bring it up?